OctopusDeploy/docs/docs/deployments/aws/s3/index.md

 ### An unrecognized Forbidden error was thrown while uploading to bucket [bucket-name]

 The AWS account or role used to perform the operation does not have the required permissions to create and/or upload to the bucket.
 This error can be caused by a user and/or bucket policy that is too restrictive.
-The following user and bucket policy examples contain the minimim required permissions for this step:
+The following user and bucket policy examples contain the minimum required permissions for this step:

 #### Example User Policy: